 Every member of your hiking party should carry a minimum of at least one liter of water.
-This hike is open to dogs, provided you keep them out of the stream if it is flowing.
 The route contains 900 feet of elevation gain, and requires some route finding skills as only a faint hiker trail is available for most of the route.
 A GPS is useful in verifying you are on the correct route.
 The USGS 7.5' Maps titled "Draper" and "Lehi" show the area described.
 All waypoints and maps use the WGS84 datum.
 Storm Window Arch is rated 1A II using the Canyon Rating System.

 The Orson Smith Trailhead is signed, easy to locate, contains a picnic area, information kiosk, and restrooms.
 On the south side of the Orson Smith Trailhead you will find a gate and the Corner Canyon Road.
 The gate is unlocked and open if the road is dry.